lukeblanchard/Text-Based-Game/README.md

 # Text-Based-Game
-Escape from Moon Base 9 (working title) is a simple text-based game written in c++.
+Escape from Moon Base 9 is a simple text-based game written in C++.
 ## Getting Started
 First, clone or download the github repo.
 Enter the make command to build the program: